 The research described above has revealed tremendous variation in how firms use history rhetorically.
 The literature therefore suggests that firm budgets for history-related activities do not increase monotonically with firm size and age: some large and prosperous firms spend less on heritage than do similar companies.
-In other words, some companies display far more interest in their history than others of equal age.
+In other words, some companies manifest far more interest in their histories than others of equal age.
 We also know from this literature that some firms use rhetorical history primarily in communication with external stakeholders (e.g., customers), whilst others use history exclusively in speaking to internal stakeholders (e.g., workers).
 Some firms use rhetorical history in communications with both groups of stakeholders.

-Smith and Simeone (2017) observe that the research on how different types of firms use rhetorical history means that we are now moving towards a better model of whether, why, when and how firms use history rhetorically.
-Their paper drew on the framework of Porter (1980) to develop a theory that is designed to help predict whether and how a firm will invest in the creation of historical narratives.
+Smith and Simeone (2017) observe that the empirical research on how different types of firms use rhetorical history means that we are now in a position to create a model that accounts for whether, why, when and how different firms use history rhetorically.
+Their paper drew on the framework of Porter (1980) to develop a theory that is designed to help predict whether and how a given firm will invest in the creation of historical narratives.
 Their model posits that when a firm is competing solely on price, which is one of Porter’s generic strategies, it is unlikely to make major investments in informing customers about the firm’s history.
-In contrast, a firm that was selling luxury branded products to price insensitive consumers would be more likely to use history.
-The model introduced by Smith and Simeone (2017) is consistent with the research showing that luxury brand firms make extensive investments in rhetorical history (Cooper, Miller, & Merrilees, 2015; Dion & Borraz, 2015).
-In such cases, the firm’s history is used as a resource to create rents through brand management (Donzé 2014).
-A similar strategy can be observed in the case of the US firm firearms manufacturer, the Colt Company.
-This firm associates its famous brand with historical narratives related to American exceptionalism and the Western frontier (Poor e.a., 2016).
+In contrast, a firm that was selling luxury goods to price-insensitive consumers would be more likely to use history.
+The model introduced by Smith and Simeone (2017) is consistent with the research that shows that luxury brand firms do indeed make extensive investments in rhetorical history (Cooper, Miller, & Merrilees, 2015; Dion & Borraz, 2015).
+Luxury goods firms use history as a resource to create rents through brand management (Donzé 2014).
+A similar strategy can be observed in the case of the US firearms manufacturer, the Colt Company.
+This firm associates its famous brand with historical narratives related to American exceptionalism and the Western frontier (Poor et al., 2016).
 Smith and Simeone (2017) included the concept of historical culture in their model for understanding when a firm’s rhetorical history strategy is likely to be efficacious.
-They argue that each society has its own historical culture, or distinctive way of thinking about the past.
-A rhetorical history strategy is likely to be efficacious when there is a close fit between the historical narratives used by the firm and the wider historical culture.
+They argue that each society has its own historical culture (i.e., distinctive way of thinking about the past).
+A rhetorical history strategy is likely to be efficacious when there is a close fit between the historical narratives used by the firm and the wider historical culture in which the firm and its stakeholders are situated.

 As the previous paragraphs will have made clear to the reader, the existing research on how firms use history is resolutely focused on companies located in Western countries.
 The model is disproportionately based on studies of firms based in a handful of countries, with Canadian and Danish firms being over-represented, relative to their countries’ share of the world’s population, in the literature surveyed above.
 Basing the emerging model of how firms use rhetorical history solely on the experience of Western firms calls into question the generalizability of that model.
 Management academics are increasingly aware that most management theories are developed on the basis of data from Western, particularly US firms, and that extending such research to non-Western contexts can help to test and refine theoretical models developed (Bruton and Lau, 2008).